Investment Opportunities in Brazil

 The Tucano Sul and Central Basins, situated in the northeastern region of Bahia state, are characterized by an elongated N-S half-graben structure, with the eastern part exhibiting faulted borders.
 These basins are part of the larger Meso-Cenozoic Recôncavo-Tucano-Jatobá basin system.
 The Tucano Sul basin encompasses five fields that are currently producing natural gas.

 In the first three cycles of the Open Acreage system, a total of seven blocks were acquired in the Tucano Sul basin.
-There are a total of 39 blocks available in the Open Acreage in these basins.
-Also, there is an additional stock of 15 blocks for future inclusion in the Open Acreage for the Tucano Sul basin.
+There is a stock of 21 blocks in the Tucano Sul basin for future inclusion in the Open Acreage.

 -